Type implementation functions

 RDB_obj_irep returns a pointer to the binary internal representation of the variable specified by valp.
 If lenp is not NULL, the size of the internal representation is stored at the location pointed to by lenp.

-RDB_obj_irep only works types with a binary internal representation.
-These are built-in types and user-defined types which use a built-in type or a byte array as physical representation.
+RDB_obj_irep only works for types with a binary internal representation.
+These are built-in scalar types and user-defined types which use a built-in scalar type or a byte array as physical representation.

 A pointer to the internal representation.